manasmgkar/manasmgkar/README.md

 ## 🧠 Background (brief)

-- 💻 Software Engineer at SAP (cloud & AI platforms)
+- 💻 Software Engineer at SAP (AirGapped Cloud/Soverign Cloud)
 - 🌐 Google Summer of Code (2x Selected from thousands of applicants)
 - 🤝 Active in open-source communities and student tech programs(used to be a Github Campus expert for my region)